Brass Threaded Insert Manufacturer, USA

 We do not ship threads we would not bolt into ourselves.

-Spin-Out After Install
+Spin-Out After Installation

 Burrs Inside Thread